henry-dura/Portfolio/README.md

 ### Prerequisites

-In order to run this project you need: understanding of getting design from figma, flexbox and grid layout.
+In order to run this project you need: understanding of getting design from figma, flexbox, grid layout, and Media Query.

 <!--
 Example command: